hpc-dr/day1hpc.github.io/content/english/learning.md

 # Navigating your way into AWS

 We get it - there are too many things going on in AWS that if you haven't been following from the beginning, it's daunting to know where to start.
+We've put material together to help you bridge the knowledge gap.
+To get high level knowlegde of AWS, so you can bust through the jargon andget on top of the most important concepts, we've created a set of short videos in our YouTube channel - **[HPC Tech Shorts](https://hpc.news/techshorts)** to get started with.

-The resources on this page should help you start your journey.
+Workshops dive deeper, and will get you hands-on with the tools to build some practical working clusters.

 ## HPC Tech Shorts Foundations
-We put together a foundational series of videos in our YouTube channel, HPC Tech Shorts, and called them, Tech Shorts Foundations.
+Tech Shorts Foundations are videos which will help you undertsand the jargon, and get on top of the most important concepts around cloud computing, specifically as they apply to HPC.

 <style>
 .learn {